-Only a limited number of countries worldwide reserve launch vehicle technology.
-The traditional space age powers such as the USA, Russia and Europe satisfy their domestic demands for space launches with their own launch vehicles, and provide commercial launch services for other countries.
+Only a limited number countries worldwide own launch vehicle technology.
+The traditional space age powers such as the USA, Russia and Europe satisfy their internal demand for space launches using their own launch vehicles, and use them commercially by launching satellites for other countries.

-In Asia, only the countries like China, Japan and India have their own launch vehicles at present.
-These countries fulfill their space programs with their own launch vehicles and are trying to enter the space launch service market.
+Among Asian countries, only China, Japan and India have their own launch vehicles at present.
+These countries conduct their space projects with their own launch vehicles and are trying to enter the space launch service market.

-Korea entered the field of space development in full scale from the year of 1996 and laid the technological grounds for space launch vehicle through the series of sounding rocket programs such as the KSR-I, II and III.
-Based on this experience, Korea's first space launch vehicle, the Naroho (KSLV-I), was developed and launched into orbit in 2013, immediately placing Korea among the top ten space powers.
+Korea entered the field of space development in earnest in 1995 and laid the technological grounds for the development of a space launch vehicle by developing scientific rockets such as the KSR-I, II and III.
+Based on this experience, Korea's first space launch vehicle, the 'Naroho' (KSLV-I), was developed and launched into orbit in 2013, immediately placing Korea among the top ten space powers.

-Korea is developing its own independent Korea Space Launch Vehicle (KSLV-II) based on the technologies and experience acquired during the Naroho (KSLV-I) program.
-The Korea Space Launch Vehicle (KSLV-II) will be used to launch intermediate-class satellites in low earth orbit and, subsequently, to conduct further space explorations including the lunar exploration.
+Korea is developing its own independent Korea Space Launch Vehicle (KSLV-II) based on the technology and experience accumulated during the development of Naroho.
+The Korea Space Launch Vehicle will be used to launch intermediate-size satellites in low orbit and to independently conduct space exploration including lunar exploration.

-The future plan includes the expansion and enhancement of the Korea Space Launch Vehicle (KSLV-II) for the launch to geostationary orbit and large satellites, as well as the participation to satellite launch service market.
+The future plan includes the expansion and enhancement of the Korea Space Launch Vehicle in order to launch geostationary orbit and large satellites and to enter the overseas satellite launch service market.

-With the successful development of the Korea Space Launch Vehicle (KSLV-II), Korea will acquire independent space capability and be able to enter space whenever necessary, boost its status in the international community, and greatly enhance our national pride.
+With the successful development of the Korea Space Launch Vehicle, Korea will acquire independent space development capability and be able to enter space whenever necessary, boost its status in the international community, and greatly raise national pride.